GuancheGamer/landing/src/pages/docs/install.md

 Please note we highly recommend buying the game if you do not own it, if you enjoy a game you should support it's developers.

-1. Open Steam, if you do not have Steam installed you can download it [here](https://store.steampowered.com/about/)
+1. Open Steam, if you do not have Steam installed you can download it [here](https://store.steampowered.com/about/).

-2. Go to `LIBRARY` and from the dropdown menu select `TOOLS`
+2. Go to `LIBRARY` and from the dropdown menu select `TOOLS`.

 ![img](https://i.imgur.com/fzKXqGs.png)

-3. Locate `Call of Duty: Modern Warfare 3 - Dedicated Server`, select it and then click the cog icon then `Properties`
+3. Locate `Call of Duty: Modern Warfare 3 - Dedicated Server`, select it and then click the cog icon then `Properties`.

 ![img](https://i.imgur.com/ln7ml3F.png)